 I want you to try to try too.

 For some reason, a few years ago, we got cheap.
 We went a few years without trying anything new.
-We were just saving money.
-We had a lot of medical bills.
+We were just working, paying off debt, and saving money because we had a lot of medical bills.

 Our happiness waned.
-Not all at once, it just grew a little bland without ever adding any spice.
+Not all at once, but life grew a little bland without ever adding any spice.

 Nobody ever asked me, “what if you try new things?” and now I ask myself,